Null hypersurfaces as wave fronts in Lorentz-Minkowski space: Properties of null wave fronts in

-We can always take the E-normalized normal vector field for a given co-orientable null wave front $F$ as follows: By Proposition \ref{prop:F-Null}, we can take a normal vector field $\hat \xi$ along $F$.
-Since $F$ is light-like, $\hat \xi$ gives a null vector field along $F$.
+We can always take the $E$-normalized normal vector field for a given co-orientable null wave front $F$ as follows: By Proposition~\ref{prop:F-Null}, we can take a normal vector field $\hat \xi$ along $F$.
+Since $F$ is light-like, $\hat \xi$ gives a light-like vector field along $F$.
 By replacing $\hat \xi$ by $-\hat \xi$, we may assume that $\hat \xi$ points in the future direction, and